newrelic/entity-definitions/docs/README.md

 That’s why we default to keeping the entity for eight days.
 But you can see more options on our [lifecycle docs][lifecycle]

-## Entity overview
+## Entity summary

 Now we are creating entities and we ensure that they are being deleted on a reasonable period of time after they stop reporting.
-Now we will focus on how we display them.
+Next we will focus on how we display them.

-The first thing we should focus on is the overview, this is the view the user will see when it opens the entity
+The first thing we create is the entity summary, this is the view the user will see when it opens the entity

 <!--
-TODO: [screen of a pihole entity overview]
+TODO: [screen of a pihole entity summary]
 -->

 Create a file named `dashboard.json` and reference it into the `definition.yml` file